 Hurricane in the Forecast?
 How to Protect Your Home When You’re in the Path

 Do you want to make sure you know how to react if your home’s in the line of fire next time there’s a hurricane in the forecast?
 Here’s what you’ll need to do to prevent hurricane damage to your home:

 - Board up your windows to protect them from high winds.
-If you can, permanent storm shutters are your best option, but exterior wood planks can also work.
-Just be sure to cover the entire window from top to bottom on the exterior side.
+If you can, permanent storm shutters and impact windows are your best option, but exterior wood planks can also work.
+Just be sure to cover the entire window from top to bottom on the exterior side to prevent wind damage.

 - Bring in any loose furniture or heavy items in your yard.
 Move the patio furniture, swing set, and other yard decorations into the garage.
 In the high winds of a hurricane, these items can be extremely dangerous both to your property and those who live there.